neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select the **Replica** compute.
 1. Select a **Database** and the **Role** you want to connect with.
 1. Copy the connection string.
-This is the information you need to connect to the read replica from you client or application.
+This is the information you need to connect to the read replica from your client or application.

    The connection string appears similar to the following: